-Have you ever been talking to someone and you are absolutely convinced that they aren’t hearing a word you are saying?
+Have you ever been talking to someone and you are absolutely convinced that he/she isn’t hearing a word you are saying?
 Chances are you are right!
-Research has shown that the average person listens for 3 seconds before they start thinking about what they want to say next.
+Research has shown that the average person listens for 3 seconds before they start thinking about what he/she wants to say next.
 Researchers Miller, Sherod, and Phyllis developed a powerful communication tool called the Awareness Wheel, which includes a listening cycle.
-They outline very effective research based skills for listening.
+They outline very effective research based skills for listening:

 - Attend: How can I tell from nonverbal cues that someone is listening to me?
 Usually, they are making eye contact, facing my direction, and not doing other tasks at the time they are listening.
 This is called attending.

 - Acknowledge the other’s experience: This includes some validation on the listener’s part.
-It may sound like, “Wow this sounds really important to you.” or, “That sounds painful.
+It may sound like, “Wow this sounds really important to you,” or, “that sounds painful.
 I am sorry that happened to you.”
-Acknowledging the other’s experience ensures that they can’t just see you are listening, but they feel like you are listening and that you care.
+Acknowledging others’ experiencse ensures that they can’t just see you are listening, but they feel like you are listening and that you care.

 - Summarize: This is vital to make sure that you as a listener truly understand the person trying to share with you.
 When summarizing, make sure not to interrupt, but find a natural break to summarize.
 It may sound like this, “What I hear you saying is that you…….
 Did I get that right?”
 I assure you that the talker will correct you if you missed something or added any of your own opinions or assumptions in the summary.
 Summarizing is essential for understanding.